Category: The Busts

 “In the features of Brant may be seen the personification of the aristocratic, cruelly domineering Iroquois, natural men who are impassioned lovers of freedom and warfare …”

-“Truly a man of two worlds,” feared by American colonists as the “monster Brant” – a war chief of the Mohawk …
+“Truly a man of two worlds,” feared by American colonists as the “monster Brant” – a war chief of …

 Continue reading